-Provides the knowledge and skills to think and plan strategically, ensuring that assessments, curriculum, instruction, staff professional education, teaching materials and interventions for struggling students are aligned to each other as well as to Pennsylvania's
+Provides the knowledge and skills to think and plan strategically, ensuring that administrators, and other assessments, curriculum, instruction, staff professional education, teaching materials and educators seeking leadership interventions for struggling students are aligned to each other as well as to Pennsylvania's academic standards.

-Principals / Asst.
-Principals

-Elementary - Intermediate (grades 2-5)

-Team development and sharing of content-area lesson implementation outcomes, with involvement of administrator and/or peers

-Analysis of student work, with administrator and/or peers

-Monitoring

-Classroom student assessment data

-#1 Establish a district system that fully ensures students who are academically at risk are identified early and are supported by a process that provides interventions based upon student needs and includes procedures for monitoring effectiveness.

-Strategy #1: Providing Professional
+Tr aining Format Series of Workshops Pa articipant Roles Classroom teachers Principals / Asst.
+Principals Other educational specialists Grade Levels Elementary - Intermediate (grades 2-5) Fc ollow-up Activit Team development and sharing of content-area lesson implementation outcomes, with involvement of administrator and/or ies peers Analysis of student work, with administrator and/or peers Evaluation Met Classroom student assessment data t hods Goals Addressed: Establish a district system that ful students who are academically at identified early and are supported process that provides intervention upon student needs and includes procedures for monitoring effective risk are D by a S s based S S trategy #1: Providing Professional evelopment and Training trategy #2: Utilizing Data to Diagnose tudent Needs trategy #3: Providing Ongoing Progress lonitoring End Title Descripti on

-Development and Training

-Strategy #2: Utilizing Data to Diagnose

-Student Needs

-Strategy #3: Providing Ongoing Progress

-7/1/2016 7/1/2016 6/28/2019 Teaching Diverse Learners Professional development will be offered regarding the teaching of diverse learners in an inclusive general education classroom setting, including English Language Learners, gifted students, students with IEPs and students who are culturally diverse.
-Attendance at professional development sessions and modifications made in the classroom by the teacher to meet each student's needs as evidenced by principal walk throughs, during observations, in weekly lesson plans and by student mastery of standards as evidenced on various classroom and standardized assessments.
-Person Responsible Director of Secondary Education, Director of Elementary Education, Director of SH 3.5 S 8 EP 35 Provider School District, IU20, PaTTAN Type School entity, IU, PaTTAN App.
-Yes
+7/1/2016 6/28/2019 Teachir ng Dive rse Lea arners Professional development will be offered regarding the teaching of div in an inclusive general education classroom setting, including English I Learners, gifted students, students with IEPs and students who are cu diverse.
+Attendance at professional development sessions and modifie in the classroom by the teacher to meet each student's needs as evide principal walk through, during observations, in weekly lesson plans an mastery of standards as evidenced on various classroom and standard assessments.
+Person Responsible Director of Secondary Education, Director of Elementary Education, Director of Curriculum and Technology, Building Principals, Director of Special Education SH 3.5 S 8 EP 35 Provider School District, IU20, PaTTAN TypeApp.SchoolYesentity, IU,PaTTAN